Information added from mortality records

 Find out more about the information that we have added below:

 – Information added from routine education records

 At the start of the study, your parents gave permission to add information from your school records, kept by the Department for Education (DfE), to the survey data.
-At the age 25 survey, we asked you if we could add to the survey data, information from your further and higher education records, held by the Department for Education (DfE), the Higher Education Statistics Agency (UCAS) and the Student Loans Company (SLC).
+At the Age 25 Survey, we asked you if we could add to the survey data, information from your further and higher education records, held by the Department for Education (DfE), the Higher Education Statistics Agency (HESA), the University Colleges and Admissions Services (UCAS) and the Student Loans Company (SLC).

-We have already added some information about your performance at school (up to age 16) and have made this information available to researchers via the UK Data Service under restricted access arrangements.
-We have also added information from your further education (up to age 19) and are preparing it for deposit at the UK Data Service, but we have not yet added information from your higher education records.
+We have already added some information about your performance at school (up to age 16) and have made this information available to researchers under restricted access arrangements.
+We have also added information from your further education (up to age 19) and are preparing it for deposit with the relevant data store, but we have not yet added information from your higher education records.

 These records, combined with the information you’ve given during the surveys, will allow researchers to better understand your experiences during and after leaving school, and can help provide better education and training opportunities.

 – Information added from routine health records

 At the Age 25 Survey, we also asked you if we could add to the survey data, some information held by the National Health Service (NHS) about your health such as visits to the doctor, nurse or midwife, hospital attendance or admission and the dates of these visits, health diagnoses or conditions, medicines, surgical procedures or other treatments you have received.

 We are now starting to get some information about your health.
 For example, we have already added some information from your hospital records.